Wills & Probate

 In addition to these basic challenges there are diverse other types of deceased litigation, such as Court determinations as to who is a legitimate beneficiary of a Will, what does the Will mean and questions regarding the conduct of Executors, Administrators and Trustees of Deceased Estates.

-Enduring Powers of Attorney (“EPA”) are statutory documents giving financial authortiy in the event of mental illness or impairment, often associated with stroke or dementia.
+Enduring Powers of Attorney (“EPA”) and Enduring Powers of Guardianship (“EPG”) are statutory documents giving financial or lifestyle authority in the event of mental illness or impairment, often associated with stroke or dementia.
 We strongly recommend an EPA to avoid family having to institute proceedings in the State Administrative Tribunal to deal with your affairs.

 EPAs generally remain in effect as long as the individual who made the EPA lives, and do not in any way govern or influence your deceased Estate.
 At the date of the death of the individual any Enduring Power of Attorneys granted are automatically terminated.